 Set daily spend budgets so you are always on top of what you're spending

 Turn your Ads on or off at any time

 Unlike most adverts, you only pay for a Google Ad when someone clicks on it.
 This pricing model is relatively risk free and often a very cost effective approach.
 It flips the convention of paying for advertising up front, compared to lets say a magazine or radio advert, where you typically make a financial commitment for something you are not guaranteed to see a return on.
 There are also significantly higher chances of getting a conversion with a Google Ad, as you are able to target those who are interested and actually searching for accommodation.
 As opposed to a blanket approach where everyone is addressed, with for example a TV advert.

 For a Google Ad to appear, it must first be eligible.
 There are various factors that determine whether it will show, based on a competitive ranking system - referred to as the Auction.
 During this process it is potentially going up against other Ad’s, with the outcome deciding which result shows (if at all) and if so in what order.
 The below criteria is initially taken into consideration:

 Keywords - Each Google Ad can have specific keywords associated to it.
 If someone’s search matches these terms, then your Ad is in contention to appearing.
 For example, a search for “Holiday Cottage in Somerset”, or “Short stay accommodation near Yeovil”.

-Relevancy - Google will also whittle down results by only suggesting the most relevant Ads.
-Such as whether the search has been conducted in your target country and the device used.
-It has to be deemed specific to the search and beneficial to that individual searching.
+Relevancy - Google will also whittle down results by only suggesting the most relevant Ads, such as whether the search has been conducted in your target country.
+Other factors like the quality of your websites content, has to also be deemed specific to the search and beneficial to that individual who is searching.